-To ensure that Lloyd's handles and secures both commercial and personal data ("Lloyd's Data") in accordance with internal policy and its legal and regulatory obligations, there is a requirement to ensure that these obligations also extend to all third-parties where data is processed or stored on behalf of Lloyd's.
-It is therefore the responsibility of both Lloyd's and applicable third parties to ensure an acceptable level of compliance with applicable data protection and privacy laws including the UK GDPR and/or equivalent where regional offices are concerned, and that upon request from Lloyd's or a Lloyd's mandated auditor, that third-party suppliers can evidence compliance.
+To ensure that Lloyd's handles and secures both commercial and personal data ("Lloyd's Data") in accordance with internal policy and its legal and regulatory obligations, there is a requirement to ensure that these obligations also extend to all suppliers who process or store Lloyd's Data.
+It is therefore the responsibility of both Lloyd's and such suppliers to ensure compliance with applicable data protection and privacy laws including the UK GDPR and/or equivalent where regional offices are concerned, and that upon request from Lloyd's or a Lloyd's mandated auditor, that suppliers can evidence compliance.

-All 'Lloyd's data' - meaning both commercial and personal data - is to be handled and 'processed' in accordance with all appropriate data privacy and data protection laws, regulations and guidance issued by local data Supervisory Authorities or other applicable governing bodies, and any legal requirements in order to:
+All Lloyd's Data is to be handled and processed in accordance with all applicable data privacy and data protection laws, regulations and guidance issued by the relevant data Supervisory Authorities or other applicable governing bodies.
+Suppliers must:

-- Process personal and commercially sensitive data only in accordance with Lloyd's written instructions. - Not engage another processor without Lloyd's prior written consent. - Implement the appropriate technical and organisational measures and provide Lloyd's with sufficient guarantees that third-parties have done so. - Comply with the key data privacy and protection principles as defined in applicable data protection and privacy legislation. - Preserve confidentiality of Lloyd's data and confidential information. - Where applicable, to protect the rights and freedoms of data subjects. - Where applicable, to cooperate with Lloyd's in dealing with requests from both data subjects and regulatory bodies.
+- Process Lloyd's Data only in accordance with Lloyd's written instructions. - Not use any artificial intelligence without obtaining Lloyd's prior written consent. - Not engage sub-processor without Lloyd's prior written consent. - Implement the appropriate technical and organisational measures and provide Lloyd's with sufficient guarantees that sub-processors have done so. - Comply with the key data privacy and protection principles as defined in applicable data protection and privacy legislation. - Preserve confidentiality of Lloyd's Data and confidential information. - Where applicable, protect the rights and freedoms of data subjects. - Where applicable, cooperate with Lloyd's in dealing with requests from both data subjects and regulatory bodies. - Make available to Lloyd's all information necessary to demonstrate compliance with applicable data privacy and protection laws and allow for and contribute to audits, including inspections conducted by Lloyd's or another mandated auditor. - In accordance with applicable data protection and privacy laws, protect against the risk of personal data breaches.

-- Make available to Lloyd's all information necessary to demonstrate compliance with applicable data privacy and protection laws and allow for and contribute to audits, including inspections conducted by Lloyd's or another mandated auditor. - In accordance with applicable data protection and privacy laws, to protect against the risk of 'personal data breaches. - Delete or return all personal and commercially sensitive data to Lloyd's upon expiry or termination of any applicable agreement. - To record and manage the processing of personal data.
+- Delete or return all Lloyd's Data to Lloyd's upon expiry or termination of any applicable agreement. - Record and manage the processing of personal data.